 Maumere has many hotels also on the beach which stretches east and west from the city.
 From basic penginapan to luxurious resorts

-Many Padang restaurants and Jawa eateries.
-There is Ikan bakar (grilled fish) which is supposed to eat with your hands, near the port.
+There are many Padang restaurants and Jawa eateries.
+There is Ikan bakar (grilled fish) which is supposed to eat with your hands, near the port and in the evening are warung set up near the river.
 Roxy is an useful supermarket.

-On jalan J. Sudirman nr 1 (the road to Larantuka) there is a wineshop where you can buy imported liquors like Johnny Walker, Bacardi, Chivas Regal, Absolu Wodka etc. Wines are mostly from Australia and Italy and imported via Bali starting around Rp 300.000.
+On jalan J. Sudirman nr 1 (the road to Larantuka) there is a wineshop where you sometimes can buy imported liquors like Johnny Walker, Bacardi, Chivas Regal, Absolu Wodka etc. Wines are mostly from Australia and Italy and imported via Bali and prices start at around Rp 300.000.
 Unfortunately they are also out of stock from time to time, but if you are in the neighbourhood you could try your luck.

 TRANSPORT (see also)

 The airport Frans Seda or Waioti is 5 km east of town.
-There are direct connections with Kupang and Denpasar (Bali).
-There is no direct connection with other airports on Flores.
+There are direct connections with Kupang, Makassar and Denpasar (Bali).

 Bus long distance